xAndaaz/Assignment-7/README.md

 # Penguin Species Prediction App

-### An Interactive Machine Learning Web Application
+### An Interactive Machine Learning Web Application using Streamlit

 This project demonstrates how to deploy a trained machine learning model as a user-friendly and interactive web application using Streamlit.
 The goal is to bridge the gap between a functional model and an accessible end-product, allowing users to not only get predictions but also to understand the model's behavior and the underlying data.